Trello vs Asana: PROs/CONs for Managing Projects & Tasks

 1. Incredibly flexible

 For example, in some basic cases, we use Trello as a simple CRM, where we manage which users we’ve contacted, who we still need to contact, who we need to follow up with.
-In essence, anywhere where there are multiple stages to getting something done, Trello is a good candidate.
+Anywhere where there are multiple stages to getting something done, Trello is a good candidate.
 It may not have all of the specific features and functions for that specific “project” – but it’s good enough to work.

 2. Visual Progression